leopoldsga/notes/1_Introduction.md

 	- High performance
 2. 协议栈对Web server的重要性
 3. User space network stack outperforms stack in kernel
+	- For applications sensitive to latency and jitter, kernel network stack is not capable of delivering enough network capacity.
 4. Fro, web server, Userspace stack should offers many features
 	- Enough CPU resource
 		- No context switches